Reports: Famed Japanese designer Issey Miyake dies at 84 - NewsBreak

 Reports: Famed Japanese designer Issey Miyake dies at 84

-TOKYO — (AP) — Issey Miyake, who built one of Japan’s biggest fashion brands and was known for his boldly sculpted, signature pleated pieces, has died.
+Issey Miyake , who built one of Japan’s biggest fashion brands and was known for his boldly sculpted, signature pleated pieces, has died.
 He was 84.

 Miyake died Aug.
 5 of cancer, Japanese media reports said Tuesday.